Do you want to start a blog on medium? But you don’t know where to start.

 WordPress has a large directory of plugins and themes that you can use to customise your site.

-Plugins add functionality like media share buttons, contact forms, page builders.
+Plugins add functionality like media share buttons, contact forms, and page builders.
 You don’t need to code anything.

 Themes help you change the look of the site and UI components. without any coding experience.